yildiztugba/HYKWebsite/planning/retrospective.md

 - 15-minutes meetings work great
 - Agile method
 - Working with the conflicts at the branches
 - We have to format code and also solve the problems before PR
 - How to work with HTML/CSS in browsers
 - First theory - then practice
 - The benefits of communication
-- Having team-leader is well for organisation and planning
+- Having team-leader is well for organization and planning

 ![retro](https://github.com/yildiztugba/HYKWebsite/blob/main/planning/RetroHYF2.jpg)